Sermon on Family Love: Love Begins at Home

 This isn’t easy.
 Nobody said it would be.
 But here’s the promise: God doesn’t call you to love your family in your own strength.
 He gives you His Spirit to empower the love He commands.

-The most powerful sermon you’ll ever preach isn’t from this pulpit.
+The most powerful sermon on family relationship you’ll ever preach isn’t from this pulpit.
 It’s around your dinner table.
 It’s in your living room.
 It’s in how you treat your spouse when no one else is watching.
 It’s in how you respond to your kids when they disobey for the third time.
 It’s in the ordinary, mundane, exhausting moments of family life.

 Let’s make our homes places where God’s love isn’t just believed—it’s lived.